-Develop a feeding method or structure that will specifically encourage flamingos to eat from it but not ducks and other wildlife.
+Develop a feeding method or structure that will specifically encourage flamingos to eat from it, but discourage ducks and other wildlife.

 Once you have your design, determine how many flamingos can feed at one time at your feeder.
-Then calculate the number of feeders you will need to feed Reid Park Zoo's flock of 28 flamingos.
+Then calculate the number of feeders you will need to feed Reid Park Zoo's flock.
+(Make sure you accurately count how many flamingos are in the flock!)